The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 The first formally documented colour mutations in Fischer's Lovebird were recorded in European breeding programs in the mid-20th century.
 The Blue mutation was documented in the 1970s.
 Aqua (B1/B2 series) emerged in the 1980s to 1990s.
 The Lovebird Compendium by Dirk Van den Abeele (2016) remains the most comprehensive scientific reference, covering 769 pages of documented genetic models, inheritance data, and breeding outcomes.
 Dominant mutations like Euwing, Greywing, and Misty were formally characterised more recently.

-Fischer's Lovebirds typically live 10 to 15 years in captivity with proper care.
+Fischer's Lovebirds typically live 15 to 20 years in captivity with proper care, and 25 years is documented as the maximum under exceptional care.
 They reach sexual maturity at around 10 to 12 months.
-Clutch size is typically 4 to 6 eggs, with an incubation period of approximately 22 to 25 days.
+Clutch size is typically 4 to 6 eggs, with an incubation period of 21 to 23 days.
 A healthy pair can produce 3 to 4 clutches per year under managed breeding conditions.
 The female does most of the incubation while the male guards and feeds her.
 Fostering eggs across pairs is a common practice in high-volume mutation breeding programs.

 Supported Mutations

-16 mutations and color series fully supported, one of the most complete lovebird genetics calculators available for Fischer Lovebirds.
+22 mutations and color series fully supported, including Dark Eyed Clear (DEC) and DecIno, one of the most complete lovebird genetics calculators available for Fischer Lovebirds.

 Trusted by Breeders In